tamarakorr/stepup-demo/README.md

 (git add ., git commit, git push (--all), git push (-f) heroku branch-name:master)
 ```

-Obviously this makes a mess in git - so please do it as its own separate commit (i.e. `git commit -am 'Precompile assets for Heroku'`).
+This of course makes a mess in git.
+So please do it as its own separate commit (i.e. `git commit -am 'Precompile assets for Heroku'`).

 ### Design issues
 * Most input fields are unrestricted string fields without constraints
 * Many input fields should be dropdowns
   We do not have finalized option lists for them
   Bootstrap dropdown boxes look awful (perhaps not a worry for demo)

 ### Known Sloppiness